 Advanced Seminar Series

-Research and experience tell us that Canadian citizens with disabilities are more likely to face barriers in their work place, and to be prevented from full and valued participation in the workforce.
-In recognition of this, Reach Canada seeks to provide guidance to management on their roles and responsibilities in accommodating persons with disabilities.
-Reach Canada works with businesses, organizations and government departments to determine the topics best suited to their needs and workforce.
+Research tell us that Canadian citizens with disabilities are more likely to face barriers in their workplace and to be prevented from full and valued participation in the workforce.
+In recognition of this, Reach seeks to provide guidance to workplaces on the various roles and responsibilities in accommodating persons with disabilities, as well as other important disability-related topics.
+Reach's custom Advanced Seminars can be tailored to individual workplace needs and issues.
 Our expert facilitators include lawyers, psychologists, medical health practitioners, educators and members of consumer/disability organizations.

 Examples of Advanced Seminar Topics: